 Next, I needed to narrow the field.
 There are way too many types and styles of trees to pick from.
 So, I asked for favorites from a specific black and white search on Bing.com.
 The results were mixed…

 …but gave me some direction and I was able to move forward from there.
-After some searching through licensed art libraries, I found this one.
-The fullness of it and the crisp simplicity of the pattern appealed to me…
+After some searching through licensed art libraries, I found the one below.
+The fullness of it, the gentle curves, and the crisp simplicity of the pattern appealed to me…

-Since my audience was not a Latin nerd this time, I decided to put the banner in English.
+Since my audience were not Latin nerds this time, I decided to put the banner in English.

-Given the female audience, I decided to go with a lighter color for the faux leather, resulting in this final cover once the embossing was done:
+Given the female focus, I decided to go with a lighter color for the faux leather, resulting in this final cover once the debossing was done:

 I hope that gives you some insight into how I think about design and how each new product will likely be shaped.